-- name is the monitoring plug-in module short file name without the extension.
+name is the monitoring plug-in module short file name without the extension.
 In this case xxx.

-Use monls -a command to list all the possible plug-in module names. - -n or --nodestatmon indicates it can help feeding the node status to xCAT.
+- -n or --nodestatmon indicates it can help feeding the node status to xCAT.
 The node status is stored in the status column of the nodelist table. - -s or -settings specifies the plug-in specific settings.
-These setting will be used by the plug-in to customize certain entities for the plug-in or the third party monitoring software.
-The format of the setting string is: [key=value],[key=value]...
-Please note that the square brackets are needed. e.g. [mon\interval=10],[toggle=1]
+These setting will be used by the plug-in to customize certain entities for the plug-in or the third party monitoring software. e.g. mon_interval=10,toggle=1 or startmon xxx (not feeding the node status to xCAT table)

+'''

-monstart xxx -n (with feeding the node status to xCAT table)
+startmon xxx -n (with feeding the node status to xCAT table)

+'''